 No, sommelier is a job title.
 Those who pass the WSET exam can say they have received the respective WSET Level award only and recipients of Diploma (Level 4) can use the DipWSET post-nominal after their name.
 Higher awards may help improve your resume to get hired as a sommelier, but it will not make you a sommelier outright.

-How much do WSET courses cost?
+How much does a WSET wine certification course cost?

 Prices of WSET courses vary by location and whether they're live (with an instructor) or self-paced (typically without wine samples).
 At the time of our taking the courses in 2020/2021, a live program for WSET Level 1 was about $300 USD, Level 2 was about $700, Level 3 was about $1,200, and the individual modules of Level 4 ran between $300 and $2,400 with a total all-in price starting at about $7,500.
 Fees required to buy additional wine for studying and travel for in-person exams is not included in these estimates.

 Is WSET worth the cost?

 That depends on your goals.
 Levels 1 and 2 are priced rather appropriately for those who wish to dive into wine and learn fundamentals.
 The inherent length of Level 3 and WSET Diploma increases the fees accordingly and might be more alluring to those who wish to work in the wine industry overall.
 In these cases, the courses may be considered an investment into your career as a means to justify the price and time commitment.
 If you cannot answer “why do I need this?” here with enough confidence, then the answer may indeed be no.

 Do WSET courses include wine tastings?